 B) Name(s) (If you are part of a team, please choose one person as your main point of contact but list all team members here)

-C) Which of the four briefs are you solving?
+C) Which of the four briefs are you responding to?

-H) Explain how your idea can be shared.
-How will it be easy to adopt and modify? (i.e., how can your idea could be open source for others?).
+I) Explain how your idea can be scaled.
+How will it be easy to adopt and modify?

-I) What are the potential risks/hurdles with respect to your idea? (i.e., cost, feasibility, tech requirements, etc.)
+J) What are the potential risks/hurdles with respect to your idea?

-J) Are you affiliated with one particular community, school, or company organization that is a registered public charity in the United States (i.e., a 501(c)(3) organization)?
+K) Are you affiliated with one particular community, school, or company organization that is a registered public charity in the United States (i.e., a 501(c)(3) organization)?
 Please briefly describe how you are affiliated with such organization, and explain why such organization is important to you.
+This organization may be eligible for an additional grant should your idea be chosen as a winner.

-L) Any other attachments to support your Entry
+M) Any other attachments to support your Entry can then be uploaded.

 Once submitted, your Entry will first be reviewed by a panel of multiple judges from the hosts of the event (Instrument and The Great Foundation) who will use the judging rubric included below to thoroughly evaluate your Entry.